|

 “TOPMASTER” SALLON an engineer on Radio Caroline South.
 Can anyone provide more information?

-Mi Amigo when she was washed ashore.
-See his memories of that night here.
 Now retired he has kindly contributed to this page.
-There is a photo of George at Radio Caroline's 45th
+There is a photo of George at Radio Caroline's 45th birthday party here.
+He also attended the Offshore 50 reunion in August

 TERRY SAUNDERS studio engineer on Radio Atlanta and Caroline South.
+Bryan Vaughan tells us “Terry was an Australian with whom I had

-FRANK SELLEN Engineer on Caroline South.
+FRANK SELLEN Engineer on Caroline South, now living in New Zealand.

-later worked for Radio England/Britain Radio although he returned to Caroline briefly in 1967.
-There are some pictures of him in Colin Nicol's photo
+although returned to Caroline briefly in 1967.
+There are some pictures of him in Colin Nicol's photo album.
+Patrick attended the Radio Academy's Celebration Of Offshore Radio

 |